New Arts and Sciences Faculty: Fall 2022

 Ravichandra Bachu is a Lecturer in the Department of Chemistry.
 Bachu earned his BSc in Mathematics, Physics, and Chemistry at the Post Graduate College of Science in Hyderabad, and his MSc in Chemistry from the Indian Institute of Technology in New Delhi before moving to the US for his graduate studies.
 After earning his MPhil. and PhD in chemistry from The City University of New York, he worked as a postdoctoral research scientist in the laboratory of Prof. Lawrence Chasin, Biological Sciences Department at Columbia University, NY.
 His research has been published in journals such as Biotechnology and Bioengineering and RNA.
 In August 2013, Bachu moved to Carnegie Mellon University Qatar as an Assistant Teaching Professor of Chemistry and worked there until August 2022.

-Maritsa Barros, Diversity and Inclusion Leadership Program
+Maritsa Barros, Diversity, Equity, Inclusion, and Justice Leadership Program

-Maritsa Barros is a Lecturer in the Diversity and Inclusion Leadership Program.
+Maritsa Barros is a Lecturer in the Diversity, Equity, Inclusion, and Justice Leadership Program.
 She received a Doctorate of Education from Northeastern University with a focus on organizational leadership and her scholarship focused on the lived experiences of Chief Diversity Officers in the Northeast.
 Before coming to Tufts, she served as the Chief Officer of Talent and Culture for the City of Revere prior to that was the inaugural Chief Diversity, Equity, and Inclusion Officer for the City of Framingham.
 Before that, she worked at Lesley University in various roles including the Associate Diversity Officer and Executive Director of the Urban Scholars Initiative and served as the Interim Chief Diversity Officer at the height of the pandemic.
 She started her career as an admissions officer at Northeastern University and has also held the roles of Assistant Director of Admission, Diversity Outreach and Recruitment, at Framingham State University and the Assistant Director of Admission, Multicultural Recruitment at the Massachusetts College of Liberal Arts.

 Yanyun Chen, SMFA at Tufts